learn-co-curriculum/dsc-blog-requirements-online/README.md

 ## Blog Requirements

 You must set up a publicly accessible blog and publish at least seven blog posts on it in order to graduate.
-Your instructor may provide due dates for your blog posts throughout the program to help you complete them in a timely fashion - these due dates are mandatory.
+Blog posts must be completed on the following schedule:

+* Phase 1: One post
+* Phase 2: Two posts
+* Phase 3: One post
+* Phase 4: Two posts
+* Phase 5: One post

 Your blog posts must...

 * Discuss data science topics
 * Be composed primarily of original material you wrote